open-voice-interoperability/docs/specifications/AssistantManifest/0.9.1/AssistantManifestSpec.md

 #### 0.2 Assistant Manifest Purpose
 The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceEndpoint.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
 It can be used, for example, by other agents or users to decide whether to invite a particular agent to join a conversation.
 In this regard, it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.

-The Assistant Manifest is intended to be used as a component of other specifications; it is not a stand-alone document.

 #### 0.3 Approach and Potential Uses
 The Assistant Manifest intentionally avoids the use of any domain-specific schemas or ontologies.
 This follows the philosophy of the Open Voice Interoperability Initiative regarding a dependence on natural language to give the loosest possible linkage between components.

-Target uses for this manifest are as follows:
+The Assistant Manifest is a standardized data structure that intended to be used as a component of other specifications; it is not a stand-alone document.
+Having said that, target uses for this manifest are as follows:

 - Enable discovery agents to compile static indexes for rapid searching of a large number of agents.
 - Enable discovery agents to use language model technology to rank agents for recommendation without asking specific questions of the target agents